 The following table describes boot support at a high level.
-Refer to Streams documents for more detailed information.
 This table does not cover different versions and flavors within each OS type and switch type.
 "Yes" indicates at least one combination of array, HBA, OS type, and switch is supported as a bootable configuration.